 - Moreover, the dentist inspects and catches any sign of abnormality in the child’s mouth beforehand.
 If is often easier to treat a problem if diagnosed in earlier stages.
 Regular oral examinations would ensure healthy gums, jaws, and bite.
 Any issues associated with the child’s jaw or teeth structure may affect his/her ability to speak as well.

 - Parents often disregard these early visits to the dentist by saying that the teeth at this age are simply temporary.
 That’s an erroneous way of thinking since the permanent teeth start to grow along with the temporary ones.
 The dentist does not just examine the visible teeth but keeps a check on what’s hidden inside the gums.

 Take Your Child to the Dentist Every Six Months

 Ideally, a child should visit the dentist once every six months after the first visit.
 You can expect the dentist to count your baby’s teeth and brush them with a toothpaste in the subsequent visits.
-Make an appointment with a Belton, Copperas Cove, Manor, Taylor or Temple dentist today!
+Make an appointment with a Copperas Cove, Taylor, Belton, Manor or Temple dental offices today!